 Finally, you should also practice visualisation.
 Visualisation is a great way to stay focused and motivated when climbing hills.
 You can do this by visualising yourself achieving your goals and reaching the top of the hill.
-This will help to keep you focused and motivated when climbing hills.
+This will help you stay focused and motivated when climbing hills.

 Reduce Your Weight

 Your power-to-weight ratio becomes important when you are climbing.
 As the climbing speeds are much lower than riding along the flat, aerodynamic drag becomes much less of an issue, while the drag from the weight you are carrying up a climb becomes much more important.
 So, shedding a few extra kg of unnecessary weight will directly impact your climbing speed.
 This is important because it will help to reduce the amount of energy you need to climb hills faster.